Xurshid97/pianoroll-frontend-challenge/README.md

   app.js

-  Without any additional JS library is not used.
+  Any additional JS library is not used.

 4. Set main Card functionality